AFLplusplus/AFLplusplus/README.md

   * for CMPLOG targets, 60% for `-l 2`, 40% for `-l 3`

 4. Do *not* run any `-M` modes, just running `-S` modes is better for CI fuzzing.
+   `-M` enables deterministic fuzzing, old queue handling etc. which is good for a fuzzing campaign but not good for short CI runs.

 ## Fuzzing binary-only targets